christhomas/dotman/Readme.md

 # Dotman

-## 🔧 What You’re Proposing
+## 🔧 Lets build a simpler dotfile manager

-You want a tool that:
+We want a tool that:

 1. **Tracks dotfiles in a Git repo** — using real filenames and real directory structure (no `dot_` renaming)
 2. **Copies files to and from the home directory** — no symlinks, just explicit syncs